 - Start the hole with a pozi drive screw, then reposition the bar and fix in place with the slotted screw provided.
 Please note the screw should not be fully tightened - back the screw off enough to allow free movement, but not too much as to make it a sloppy fit

 Fitting the staple

-When I fit staples I tend to cut the spikes so that they don’t quite go all the way through the door, then I drill two pilot holes that I fill with PVA glue then I hammer home.
+Tip: I cut the spikes so they don’t quite go all the way through the door.
+Then I drill two pilot holes that I fill with PVA glue before I hammer home.
 This maintains the traditional look without the unsightly knocked over spikes showing on the reverse side of the door.

-If you have any questions please drop us a line at: email@example.com
+If you have any further questions or queries please drop us a line at: email@example.com